Cjking57893/ase-456-movie-collection-app/TEST_SUMMARY.md

 ## Future Test Categories

-### Integration Tests
+### Integration Tests (Planned)
 - Test interactions between services and repositories
 - Test Firebase operations with emulator
 - Test widget + service interactions

-### Regression Tests
-- Test specific bug fixes to prevent regressions
-- Reference issue/bug numbers
-- Keep historical bug scenarios

-### Acceptance Tests
+### Acceptance Tests (Planned)
 - Test complete user workflows
 - Test end-to-end scenarios
 - May use `integration_test` package

 ## Code Coverage Goals

-Current focus is on unit test coverage.
+Current focus is on unit and regression test coverage.
 Integration and acceptance tests will be added as the application matures.

 Target coverage areas:
 - ✅ All models (100% coverage)
 - ✅ All services (business logic coverage)
 - ✅ Validators and utilities (100% coverage)
 - ✅ Core types (AuthResult, etc.)
+- ✅ Regression tests for critical bugs
 - 🔄 Repositories (to be added)
 - 🔄 Screens/Widgets (to be added with integration tests)

+## Regression Test Policy

+All significant bug fixes should have corresponding regression tests to ensure the bug doesn't reappear.
+Current regression tests cover:

+1. **AuthResult Pattern Matching**: Ensures sealed class pattern matching works correctly with Dart 3
+2. **Movie Model Immutability**: Verifies immutability, serialization, and enum stability

+Future regression tests should be added for:
+- ScaffoldMessenger timing issues (if fixed)
+- Firebase error handling improvements
+- Navigation bugs
+- Authentication edge cases